theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 aliases: []

 ---
-**_Updated 9:45am PST, March 23, 2020_**
+**_Updated 2:45pm PST, March 23, 2020_**

+_Please know that we are doing our best to keep up with the restaurants offering take-out, curbside pickup and delivery, but please call the restaurant before heading out to ensure they are open for business at the time you desire a meal.
+Thank you!_

-#### We encourage our residents and visitors to support our local businesses by ordering meals to go or purchasing gift cards for future meals from these fine establishments!
+##### We encourage our residents and visitors to support our local businesses by ordering meals to go or purchasing gift cards for future meals from these fine establishments!
 Also, call on [**Yellow Cab**](https://yellowcabcoosbay.com/) for pickup and delivery services!

 [**Abby’s Pizza**](https://abbys.com/) - Delivery and curbside togo orders only 541-267-5839